vega/vega-lite/site/docs/mark/boxplot.md

 ## Tooltip Encoding Channels

-You can add custom tooltip to the `boxplot`.
+You can add custom tooltips to box plots.
 If the field in the tooltip encoding is unaggregated, it would be added to the outlier marks.

 <div class="vl-example" data-name="boxplot_tooltip_not_aggregate"></div>